 And speaking of Dave, why had he mysteriously appeared when he did, and in the nick of time to save her from what was surely to be an imminent and brutal attack?

 What she wanted more than anything else was a hot shower and a warm bed.
 But she also wanted answers, and the only way to get them was to ask the questions.

 “Strange,” she muttered.

-“Thinking aloud, that’s all,” Haley answered, recalling that Dave had told her she could rent a room for the night, but she couldn’t recall seeing a hotel, motel, or inn in Pikeville Junction.
+“Thinking aloud, that’s all,” Haley answered, recalling that Dave had told her she could rent a room for the night, but she couldn’t recall seeing a hotel, motel, or inn anywhere near Pikeville Junction.
 In fact, there wasn’t much of anything in that tiny hick town other than the general store, a gas station, and a liquor store, and she doubted that any of those places rented out rooms.
 Unless he was considering taking her to the next town over, which was at least twenty miles away and out of his jurisdiction.